AnthonyTieu/Fourier_Transforms/README.md

 # Fourier_Transforms
-An App Designed for the Visualization of Fourier Transforms.
+A program Designed for the Visualization of Fourier and Harmonics.
 Heavily Inspired by the Work Dr. Doga M. Kurkcuoglu!
 Code is written in Processing.
 A running version is available on my OpenProcessing account (Anthony > Fourier Transform), although the scaling is off.